christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Failing to hit roll

 Even if a round does not hit, firing a HE 4"-equivalent projectile at anything will ruin that general areas day.
 So it is frustrating that usually, a round just vanishes if they miss.

 To mitigate this, we came up with following formula to calculate misfire:

-<mark> TODO </mark>
+**D6 * zeroing value**

 Just throw an order dice to get the direction with the little arrows on each face and use the formula to calculate distance.
 Place the template directly above and roll to hit for anything below, be it house or man.
 Any unit below is also allowed to go DOWN, as this might be a bit overpowered otherwise.
 And this rule is buff enough already for artillery.